trufflesuite/trufflesuite.github.io/_harp/public/tutorials/truffle-and-metamask.md

 If you visit it, you'll see that by default this new Dapp template signs you in with the first account on your `testrpc` account list, which happens to be the same account that got pre-populated with 10k shiny new Metacoins!
 That's because when you ran `truffle deploy`, Truffle used your first account as the contract publisher, and the contract says to fund the creator's account with 10k coins.

 *If you don't see any Metacoin in this account, it may be because you have Metamask already installed.
-Jump down to "Switching between testrpc and Metamask accounts" below.*
+Jump down to "Switching between TestRPC and Metamask accounts" below.*

 You can now send those coins to any account you want, so let's now set up some Metamask accounts, and then we can fund them!